artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 Providing the transcription of your reference clip (`ref_text`) improves phonetic alignment and cloning accuracy, especially with very short samples.

-**Voice design** (1.7B only) generates a brand new speaker from a text description.
+**VoiceDesign** (1.7B only) generates a brand new speaker from a text description.
 No reference audio needed — just describe the voice characteristics you want.

 ---
 ## Technical Stack